Institute of Chartered Accountants of Pakistan: International Affiliations

+These affiliations allow ICAP to contribute to and stay aligned with global accounting and auditing standards.

+Offices and Outreach

+ICAP’s head office is located in Karachi, with regional offices in Lahore, Islamabad, Multan, Faisalabad, Peshawar, and Quetta.
+It also has an overseas chapter for members based abroad.
+The institute regularly hosts seminars, workshops, and conferences to engage with stakeholders and promote professional excellence.

+Publications and Research

+ICAP publishes a monthly magazine titled “The Pakistan Accountant”, which features technical articles, updates on financial regulations, research, and professional insights.
+In October 2024, ICAP published the first edition of the "CAP Coffee Table Book – Artisans of Accountancy".
+The institute annually submits its proposals for the federal and provincial budgets.
+Monthly newsletters from ICAP cover the latest global developments in business and finance.

+The institute also issues guidelines, technical releases, and best practice documents to support its members.

 History

 1850–1881

 In the Indian subcontinent there were a few British firms of accountants, but they were so busy that their services were not available to the general public.
 The public companies used to appoint a European auditor for safeguarding the interests of the European shareholders, and an Indian auditor with the objectives of safeguarding the interests of the Indian shareholders.
 The audit of financial statements were conducted under the Companies Act 1850.

 1882–1913

 Then the Companies Act of 1885 was passed.
 Regulations 83–94 of Table A contained in the First Schedule provided for the audit of accounts of the companies adopting that table and for the appointment, remuneration and duties of the auditors.
 In those times, it was not necessary for an auditor to be a qualified accountant and companies used to employ lawyers as their auditors.